RobbieRotten/obsidian/content/UTS Law Notes/FOL Reading notes.md

         - Unique
       - Mabo created native title
         - not a right to own or lease the land
-        - Is a right to use the land in accordance with the claimants’ customs
+        - Is a right to use the land in accordance with the claimants' customs
       - Requirements to establish native title
         - they have had an ongoing connection with their traditional lands since colonization
         - their connection is determined by their own laws and customs that gives them rights to their land